 Another important thing to note is those who are undecided.
 There is always going to be one or two that don’t confirm until the last minute.

-If there are any dietary restrictions (such as gluten-free, vegan, or dairy-free) or allergies, you can then decide what specialty dishes you will include.
+*You can decide what specialty dishes you will include if there are any dietary restrictions (such as gluten-free, vegan, or dairy-free) or allergies.
 You want everyone who is invited to feel welcome and enjoy their meal!

 3. Rent Extra Tables And Dishes

-While some may tell you to just borrow these things, renting is often less stressful.
-When borrowing tables and chairs you run the risk (and stress) of things changing last minute and the items not being available.
+While some may tell you to borrow these things, renting is often less stressful.
+When borrowing tables and chairs, you run the risk (and stress) of things changing at the last minute and the items not being available.

-Additionally, you also may find yourself stressed that a glass or plate you borrowed may break.
+You may also find yourself stressed that a glass or plate you borrowed may break.